FAQs

 Every time we stop our vigilance with the Book Review Project, we find that discrimination re-emerges.
 It is therefore critical that we continue this work.

-8. How do you write?
+3. How do you write?

 I start with a basic idea of a story.
-This may be a crime, if I’m writing in the V I series, or a startling event that sparks an idea for a general novel.
+This may be a crime, if I’m writing in the V.I. series, or a startling event that sparks an idea for a general novel.
 Until I have characters who really come to life for me, though, I can’t begin work.
 I don’t outline because that doesn’t work well for me.
 I can only tell if a story is working by writing it.
-This means that I often have to go back to the beginning more than once until I find the write story path.
+This means that I often have to go back to the beginning more than once until I find the right story path.

 Remember: there is no right way to write.
 There is only the way that works well for you.

-9. Do you ever have writer’s block?
+4. Do you ever have writer’s block?

 What I really have is thinker’s block.
-I have a ton of ideas for stories, but I get blocked in thinking about how to execute them.
+I have a ton of ideas for stories, but I get stymied in thinking about how to execute them.
 I don’t have a good way of overcoming this except by refusing to believe it’s a permanent state.
 I make myself work every day regardless of whether it’s a productive day or not.
 That way I know I will be at my keyboard when the logjam finally breaks.